Hadoken-io/cineglide/README.md

 > Tinder for movies.
 Swipe your way to your next favourite film.

-CineSwipe is a sleek, minimalist movie discovery web app.
+CineGlide is a sleek, minimalist movie discovery web app.
 Swipe right to save, left to skip, or up to Google search — just like Tinder but for films and TV shows.
 Built with a beautiful frosted glass aesthetic inspired by iOS.

 ![CineSwipe Preview](https://img.shields.io/badge/Status-Live-brightgreen) ![License](https://img.shields.io/badge/License-MIT-blue) ![Made With](https://img.shields.io/badge/Made%20With-HTML%20CSS%20JS-orange)